Four Year Colleges

 - Attend Senior Information Night with your parents

 - Schedule a senior interview with your counselor.
-Bring your completed Student and Parent Questionnaire forms, available in the document library on Family Connection.
+Bring your completed Student and Parent Questionnaire forms, available here.

 - Follow the next steps to guide you through the application process